dunyuliu/MTMOD_tools/stress.inversion.julia/README.stress.inversion.julia.md

-This README describes how to install Julia inside the Anaconda mtmod env. <br/>
+This README describes how to install Julia inside the Anaconda mtmod env and run stress.inversion.julia. <br/>
 First, activate the conda mtmod env by
 ```
 conda activate mtmod